mehrad77/finalzaviebot/README.md

 # Telegram Bot with User Analytics & Natural Language Reminders

-This is a Telegram bot built with Cloudflare Workers and D1 database that tracks user interactions, provides analytics for administrators, and offers a powerful natural language reminder system.
+This is a Telegram bot built with Cloudflare Workers and D1 database that tracks user interactions, provides analytics for administrators, and offers a powerful natural language reminder system with support for **recurring reminders**.

 ## Features